Nav25oct/aas/elasticLogAnalytics.md

+#### Logstash Pipeline
-**** Logstash Pipeline:**** ALogstash pipeline has two required elements, input and output, and one optional element, filter.
+A Logstash pipeline has two required elements, input and output, and one optional element, filter.
 The input plugins consume data from a source, the filter plugins modify the data as you specify, and the output plugins write the data to a destination